Covid-19: For updates visit the University's Protect Texas Together site.

-The Moore Program provides law librarianship students with an opportunity to learn about the daily operations of an academic law library and gain some hands-on experience by completing several projects.
+The Moore Internship provides law librarianship students with an opportunity to learn about the daily operations of an academic law library.
 The program is named in honor of Lucy Moore, who was appointed the first female instructor at the University of Texas School of Law in 1923, and was one of the school’s early law librarians.

-Students participating in the Moore Program will meet with all of the Tarlton Law Library’s librarians to learn about their departments and job functions.
-Students will receive basic training in, and may assist with, the work of many areas of the library, including circulation, serials management, and collection maintenance.
-As part of the Moore Program, students will work on two to four substantial projects, giving them in-depth experience with several different aspects of library work.
-Available projects will necessarily depend on the library’s current needs, but there will likely be some choice in structuring this part of the program.
+Students participating in the Moore Internship will meet with all of the Tarlton Law Library’s librarians to learn about their departments and job functions.
+Students will receive training and will work in many areas of the library, including circulation, serials management, and collection maintenance.

-Applicants should submit a letter of application describing their interest in the Moore Program and law librarianship, along with a current résumé.
+Applicants should submit a letter of application describing their interest in the Moore Internship and law librarianship, along with a current résumé.
 All materials should be sent to:

 Tarlton Law Library